Standards of Learning: Third Grade Reading

 - In 2006-2007, test administration conditions changed for students who were English language learners.

-Longitudinal data on 59,718 students who took both the grade-three and grade-five SOL reading tests show that success on the grade-three test is a strong predictor of success on the grade-five test.
-Ninety-five percent of the students who passed the grade-three test subsequently passed the grade-five reading assessment.
-Remediation enables a substantial percentage of students who fail the grade-three reading SOL test to enjoy success by grade five, but 44 percent of the students who failed in grade three also failed in grade five.
+Longitudinal data on 59,718 students who took both the 3rd Grade and 5th Grade SOL reading tests show that success on the first test is a strong predictor of success on the latter test.
+Ninety-five percent of the students who passed the Grade 3 test subsequently passed the Grade 5 reading assessment.
+Remediation enables a substantial percentage of students who fail the 3rd Grade reading SOL test to enjoy success by grade five, but 44 percent of the students who failed in grade three also failed in grade five.

 See the Data Sources and Updates Calendar for a detailed list of the data resources used for indicator measures on Virginia Performs.